 The Women’s Precision Prevention (WPP) team was founded by Professor Manchanda in 2015.
 We are based at the Wolfson Institute of Population Health at Queen Mary University of London (QMUL).
 Our clinical work is based at Barts Health NHS Trust.

-We lead research studies and clinical trials in precision prevention, and collaborate with many national and international researchers, and health professionals.
+We lead research studies and clinical trials in precision prevention, and collaborate with many national and international researchers, stakeholders

 The WPP Clinic is led by Professor Manchanda.